Marco Arment: Early life and education

-Arment was born in Columbus, Ohio.
-He attended Allegheny College in Meadville, Pennsylvania and graduated in 2004 with a Bachelor of Science degree in computer science.
+Marco Arment was born on June 11, 1982, in Columbus, Ohio.
+He attended Allegheny College in Meadville, Pennsylvania, and graduated in 2004 with a Bachelor of Science degree in computer science.

 Career

 Software Development

 Arment worked as lead developer and chief technology officer (CTO) of the Tumblr microblogging platform and social networking website from its inception in February 2007 until September 2010, when he left to concentrate fully on Instapaper, a tool for saving web pages to read later.
 Arment announced on April 25, 2013, that he had sold the controlling interest in Instapaper to Betaworks.

 In October 2012, Arment released The Magazine, an electronic, biweekly publication.
 In May 2013, one month after the sale of Instapaper, Arment announced he was selling The Magazine to Glenn Fleishman, its editor.

-In July 2013, Marco released Bugshot, an iOS application for marking up screenshots, to help people report software bugs.
-Marco transferred ownership of Bugshot to Lickability and the app was renamed to Pinpoint in 2015.
+In July 2013, Arment released Bugshot, an iOS application for marking up screenshots, to help people report software bugs.
+Arment transferred ownership of Bugshot to Lickability and the app was renamed to Pinpoint in 2015.

 On September 16, 2015, Arment released Peace, a Safari content blocker for iOS 9 using the Ghostery database.
 After Peace had held the top spot on the App Store's list of paid apps for 36 hours, Arment pulled it from the App Store, stating he didn't "feel good" with its resounding success.
 He elaborated, "While [ad blockers] do benefit a ton of people in major ways, they also hurt some, including many who don't deserve the hit."

+In August 2026, Arment released Unforgetful, a reminders app that uses the Apple Reminders database.
+The app is available on iOS, iPadOS, and macOS.